Posts

 Image

 A sobering new report shows such tragic attacks are a multi-factorial problem.
 Dogs should be part of family life.
 Photo: V.J.
-Matthew / Shutterstock By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-Cases of humans being killed by dogs are investigated in a new paper by lead author Gary Patronek (Center for Animals and Public Policy, Tufts University).The scientists analyzed dog bite fatalities in the United States from 2000 to 2009, and discovered there are usually multiple contributing factors, many of them preventable.
+Matthew / Shutterstock By Zazie Todd, PhD Cases of humans being killed by dogs are investigated in a new paper by lead author Gary Patronek (Center for Animals and Public Policy, Tufts University).The scientists analyzed dog bite fatalities in the United States from 2000 to 2009, and discovered there are usually multiple contributing factors, many of them preventable.
 During this time, there was an average of 25.6 dog bite fatalities per year, equivalent to 0.087 fatal bites per one million people per year.
-To put this in context, it is much less than the risk of being struck by lightning in the United States, which is estimated at 1 in 775,000 people per year .
-Previous research has relied on media reports, which may not be e
+To put this in context, it is much less than the risk of being struck by lightning in the United States, which is estimated at 1 in 775,000 people per year.
+Previous research has relied on media reports, which may not be entirely accurate or provide the full story.
+In this study, although the scientists used the media to ...

 Should You Take Your Dog to the Dog Park?